KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets-plus/readme.txt

 = [5.6.8] 2023-03-08 =

-* Fix - Resolved missing Attendee Collection and Information for the blocks editor while on Post and Pages.
-[ETP-831]
 * Tweak - Code maintenance for the attendees screen.
 [ET-1635]
-* Enhancement - Add description for the Attendees Registration settings tab.
+* Tweak - Add description for the Attendees Registration settings tab.
 [ETP-855]
-* Enhancement - Add options to alter RSVP status from Admin edit screen for attendees.
+* Tweak - Add options to alter RSVP status from Admin edit screen for attendees.
 [ETP-843]
+* Fix - Resolved missing Attendee Collection and Information for the blocks editor while on Post and Pages.
+[ETP-831]
 * Language - 4 new strings added, 27 updated, 0 fuzzied, and 1 obsoleted

 = [5.6.7] 2023-02-22 =